jwalsh/observex-demo/internal-developer-platform/platform/service-mesh/README.md

 # Service Mesh
-This directory contains configurations and documentation for our service mesh implementation.
+This directory contains configurations for our Service Mesh.
-It focuses on internal service-to-service communication, providing service discovery, load balancing, and security.
+It manages service-to-service communication, including service discovery and load balancing.